systeminit/si/app/auth-portal/src/content/tutorial/08-next_steps.md

 [Let's talk on Discord](https://discord.com/invite/system-init).

-### Schedule an interview

-We’d love to schedule a half-hour Zoom with you.
-Please schedule time with Adam Jacob (CEO), Mark Dennard (Director of UX), and Anna Saulwick (Director of Product) [via our Calendly](https://calendly.com/d/2gm-dhd-xvq/system-initiative-feedback-session).

 ### Collaborate

 We're excited for DevOps builders to get involved and start modeling and building systems in System Initiative, so please join us on Discord, talk about the Assets you want to see, and start making stuff with us!